 Train your child to keep doors and windows locked and blinds and curtains closed.
 Noise from a TV or radio is fine.
 Someone with questionable motives will think twice about entering a home if they hear noises inside, even if the house is closed up and no one answers the door.
 Children should know their address in case they need to call 911.

-TIP: Are your kids quipped to handle these scary scenarios?
+TIP: Are your kids equipped to handle these scary scenarios?

 3. What To Do In A Medical Emergency